 - Members who have elected to pay by Direct Debit will have registered with our payment provider GoCardless, who will hold information on them.
 Please see GoCardless’ GDPR policy here

-- Members who have paid by debit or credit card will use or will have used our payment providers Worldpay and Stripe.
-Please contact them if you wish to know what information is held about you by them
+- Members who have paid by debit or credit card will use or will have used our payment provider Stripe.
+Please contact them if you wish to know what information is held about you by them.

 - Subscribers to Aerostat (Full members) will have their name and address passed to our magazine distributor.
 The legal basis for this is that it is required to fulfil the requirements of your membership subscription.
 It is not possible to prevent this information being transferred to our printing contractor.

 - All the BBAC databases are stored on servers in the UK, hosted by Krystal Hosting.